jekyll/jekyll/docs/_docs/step-by-step/08-blogging.md

 ## More posts

 A blog isn't very exciting with a single post.
-Let's add a couple more:
+Add a few more:

 `_posts/2018-08-21-apples.md`: